OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 Prerequisites
 """"""""""""""""""""""""""""""

-In order to use the Chirpstack certain things has to be set up, in a specific order.
+In order to use the Chirpstack for LoRaWAN devices certain things has to be set up, in a specific order.

 -  Network server